dakom35/My2DGame/readme.txt

 TODO :
     1) get a faster pseudo random number generator such as Xoshiro256+ (done with hash())
-    2) check if game could benefit from std::thread
+    2) check if game could benefit from std::thread (game is not laggy anymore so later maybe)
     3) make different screams for the monsters when they are shot